-Woman fights to save unique library behind west Houston backyard
+Woman fights to save 'little free library' behind west Houston backyard

-HOUSTON - A woman spent months of her time, money and energy to create a mini library for her west Houston community in hopes of getting children (and passersby) to read, but this week she got a letter from the county telling her it all has to go or it will be torn down within a week.
+HOUSTON - A woman spent months of her time, money and energy to create a little free library for her west Houston community in hopes of getting children (and passersby) to read, but this week she got a letter from the county telling her it all has to go or it will be torn down within a week.

 PHOTOS: Maggie Zamora's library behind west Houston backyard